ympbyc/closure-tcljs/README.md

 * Rest parameters in `@param` and FunctionType
 * Exclude `@private` definitions
 * `@typedef` (partialy)
+* Derive annotations for constructor functions such as `Number.` from corresponding classes' constructor
-* Ignore features TypeScript doesn't have
+* Ignore features core.typed doesn't have
     * `@this`, `new` of function type
     * Nullable, Non-Nullable